PercyNguyen7/Percy-s-Prototype-3/README.md

  Upon understanding these hints, players should figure out that their objective is to get up top of the tent and look down towards the direction of the biggest gate where the text of the gate number may be readable and revealed.
 In this iteration, the great escape gate is 23.

- Ambience:
+ ### Ambience:
- The environment represents the player's absurdity of the player's mind.
+ The environment represents the pure absurdity and randomness of the player's mind.

  ### Credit:
  Soundtrack: